cakoch10/Interpolation-Methods/README.md

   * **Imports**: `error.java` and `writeToFile.java`; both are from the `main` package.
 * `CubicErrorTrajGeneral.java`
   * **Summary**: Reads original trajectory files from the folder `OriginalTrajectories` and the interpolated trajectories from the folder `Cubic_Traj`.
 It calculates the cumulative error (km), error squared (km squared), and distance (of the entire original trajectory, km) for each original trajectory and the corresponding interpolated trajectory.
 Note that the file assumes the length of the interpolated gap is included in the filename after the first 15 characters.
 It's also important that the length is followed by an underscore character and at least 15 more characters (including the filename extension but excluding the aforementioned underscore).
 An example of a filename that would work is `20070921120306_50_13450_Cubic_Traj.plt` where 50 is the length of the gap.
+  * **Imports**: `error.java` and `writeToFile.java` from the `main` package.
 * `CubicErrorTS.java`
   * **Summary**: Performs the same task as `CubicErrorTraj.java` except it uses `tsError.java` to calculate the error between two time series.
 Reads actual time series files from the folder `Original_TS` and reads the interpolated time series from the folder `Cubic_TS`.
 The final results for each file are written to the file `CubicTS.plt` in the `Error_Analysis` folder.
   * **Imports**: `tsError.java` and `writeToFile.java`; both from the `main` package.
+* `CubicErrorTS_General.java`
+  * **Summary**: Performs the same error analysis as `CubicErrorTS` but reads the gap length from the file names.
+The gap length should be embedded in the filename as an integer and hsould be preceded by exactly 18 characters, followed by an underscore and then at least 11 more characters (including the file extension).
+An example of a valid filename is `20070921120306_TS_100_Cubic_222281.plt` where 100 is the size of the gap.
 * `CubicSplineMainTraj.java`
   * **Summary**: Gets the files in the folder `Trajectory_with_gaps` and applies the cubic spline interpolation method to filling in the gaps.
 Creates a new set of files and writes the files to the folder `Cubic_Traj`.
   * **Imports**: `ExtractLatLon.java` and `writeToFile.java`; both from `main`.